jonasw234/shellver/README.md

 # TODO
 ⬚ Make it possible to use non-default network interfaces when you have more than one
 ⬚ Make it possible to use a completely different IP address if you create the payload on your machine but want to run the listener on a different (Internet exposed) server
+☒ Sanity check for user inputs and ask for corrections
 ☒ `msfvenom` payloads where no compatible `msfpc` payload exists (e.g. shellcode) don’t automatically spawn a shell yet (done, but code needs refactoring)

 # Thanks to